 You know all this, so that's not so helpful.
 I just want to remind you — there is no escaping it!

-The G.B.C. interview is a complex task.
+A slightly longer, more helpful answer is that the G.B.C. interview is a complex task.
 Like any complex task, the easiest way to get better at it is to break it up into smaller tasks.

 I bet that is what you do when you are working on a project, or training for a sport, or practicing a musical instrument.
 You would not only play football games to get good at playing football.
 You would run and practice ball skills and drill your passing and so on.